hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* What is the end goal?
+  * To be able to learn, explore, organize, and communicate them in an effective way
+  * Speed
+  * Strength
+  * Art, Beauty

 * Mapping out the space
   * How about the converse?
   * How does this relate to what we already know?